 Dive Deeper: Behind the Financial Metrics Series

 - Exit Planning: Have you thought about selling or acquiring a new business?
 Have you considered the tax implications of a sale/purchase?
 We encourage business owners to consider options at least five years before they intend to sell, if not 10.
-The more time you have to adequately plan for a sale, it’s likely the better price you will get.
+The more time you have to adequately plan for a sale, the better price you likely will get.

 The Importance of a Broad Approach to Year-End Planning

 As you can see, there are many things to consider at year-end.
 Not only do you have a massive amount of paperwork in your 1099s and W-2s, you must consider tax planning, compliance and the overall health of your business.
 Stepping back to review common practices and asking the right questions can help you simplify the year-end planning process during a year where nothing has been simple.